 Columbia carried dozens of astronauts into space during the next two decades, reaching several milestones.
-Columbia also underwent upgrades as technology advanced.
+The shuttle also underwent upgrades as technology advanced.

-Decades of development
+Space shuttle Columbia: Decades of development

 Discussions on developing a reusable spacecraft began in earnest in 1966, when NASA was looking to figure out what programs would come after Apollo.
 While NASA was tasked with beginning the work, development was held off for years by budgetary constraints, according to NASA history documents.